-Whether it’s breakfast, lunch, or dinner, fried potatoes are such a delicious comfort food side dish.
+Whether it’s breakfast, lunch, or dinner, fried potatoes make the best comfort food side dish.

 In this recipe, bite-size pieces of russet potatoes with the skin still on are lightly fried with onion, bacon bits and jalapeno.

-Such a scrumptious combination of flavors with crispy potatoes.
+Such a delicious combination of flavors with crispy fried potatoes.

-But then there’s one more thing, just before serving the potatoes, they’re topped with shredded cheddar cheese and baked in the oven just long enough for the cheese to melt.
+And just before serving, the potatoes are topped with shredded cheddar cheese and baked in the oven just long enough for the cheese to melt.

 Let’s check out the ingredients.